• WORK

 award: xv bienal de arquitectura del perú - first prize for individual dwelling - colegio de arquitectos del perú, lima 2012

-The challenge of concealing low rise urban regulations with a high density program compels us to rethink an extensive program within a small plot, where two big residences must coexist maintaining independency from each other.
-A very extensive bedroom area is located in the lower levels, serving as a plinth for the social area of both houses as well as a suspended garden with a shared pool.
-This inversion of the typical housing program produces an unusual perspective of the cityscape from the suspended garden.
+The challenge of concealing low-rise urban regulations with a high-density program compels us to rethink an extensive program within a relatively small plot, where two big independent residences should share common services and a garden.
+The extensive bedroom area is located in the lower levels, serving as a plinth for the social area of both houses as well as a suspended garden with a shared pool.
+This inversion of the typical housing program produces an unusual elevated perspective of the cityscape from the suspended garden.

 M3 HOUSE